Submissions

 • The submission has not been previously published in English, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

-• Illustrations and pictures will be sent in separately and are not placed inside the text.
+• Illustrations and pictures are not placed inside the text.
+They must be sent separately along with the article text.

-• If the submission is sent to the Articles Section, the Fresh Section, or the Arts & Artists Section, an abstract has been added.
+• If the submission is sent to the Articles Section, the Fresh Section, or the Arts & Artists Section, an abstract (max.
+150 words) has been added.

 • If the submission is for a special issue, the title of this special issue is mentioned below under "Comments for the Editor".